Tim Yeo

 Timothy Stephen Kenneth Yeo (born 20 March 1945) is a British politician.
 A member of the Conservative Party, he was the Member of Parliament (MP) for the constituency of South Suffolk between the 1983 United Kingdom general election and that of 2015, when he was deselected by his constituency party.

 Yeo served as the Minister for the Environment and Countryside from 1993 to 1994 in the government of Prime Minister John Major.
 He also served in the Shadow Cabinet from 1998 to 2005 under Conservative Party leaders William Hague, Iain Duncan Smith and Michael Howard.

 Early life

-Yeo was educated at Charterhouse School, before going on to Emmanuel College, Cambridge where he read History and graduated in 1968.
+Yeo was educated at Charterhouse School, before going on to Emmanuel College, Cambridge, where he read History and graduated in 1968.
 At university he "did no work, got a poor degree and adored it".

-From 1970–73, Yeo was Assistant Treasurer of Bankers Trust Company.
-Then, from 1975–86, he was a Director of Worcester Engineering Company.
-From 1980–83, he was Chief Executive of the Spastics Society (now known as Scope).
+From 1970 to 1973, Yeo was assistant treasurer of Bankers Trust Company.
+Then, from 1975 to 1986, he was a director of Worcester Engineering Company.
+From 1980 to 1983, he was chief executive of the Spastics Society (now known as Scope).

 The Tadworth Court Children's Hospital was founded in 1984 under his chairmanship after Great Ormond Street Hospital had decided to relinquish the building in 1982.
 He resigned in the early nineties because of his parliamentary workload and was succeeded by Archie Norman.